 Some key issues in the low-cost approach to spacecraft development are the simple customer interface, the small dedicated project team, competitive procurement, elimination of unnecessary management levels, use of off-the-shelf equipment (OTS) and commercial or industrial grade components where possible, and an optimized DD&V philosophy.
 The low-cost approach has also been applied to the development and organisation of ground control for the OHB Sweden satellites.
 The operational experience has in addition given valuable feedback to the OHB Sweden spacecraft development teams and a special understanding within the company of operational issues.

-The InnoSat platform, developed in 2012, offers a highly versatile and flexible platform service for a large range of space missions both institutional as commercial.
+The InnoSat platform offers a highly versatile and flexible platform service for a large range of space missions both institutional as commercial.
 The InnoSat platform comes in three configurations to meet our customer demands in a standardized fashion.